DarienLibrary/website_content/content/_finished/coronavirus/community.md

 See our [Business and Investing databases](https://dar.to/2TiCDmw "Business and Investing databases").
 As well, [Value Line](https://dar.to/3dmKiKj "Value Line") can now be accessed from the comfort of your home.

 Check the [UConn Extension Service](https://dar.to/2wFLE2f "UConn Extension Service") for COVID-19 resources for Connecticut farmers, businesses, and consumers.

+View a list of financial resources for [troops and veterans](https://dar.to/2yzfciI "Troops and veterans").

 The State of Connecticut Department of Economic and Community Development has created an emergency response small businesses unit.
 For specific questions related to Connecticut small business, email the Joint Information Center at [COVID19.JIC@ct.gov](mailto:COVID19.JIC@ct.gov "Email the Joint Information Center"), or call the DECD Small Business Hotline at [860-500-2333](tel:8605002333 "Call the DECD Small Business Hotline").